 Avoid fields that look tidy but do not change behavior.
 "Notes quality" or "Relationship score" may sound useful, but they often become empty columns.
 Start with fields that drive views and follow-ups.

-Step 4: add linked records instead of copying names
+Step 3: add linked records

 Copied names are the first sign that a spreadsheet is becoming fragile.

 If a company has three contacts, do not copy the same company address, website, industry, and account note into every contact row.
-Put company-level details in a Companies table, then link contacts to the company.
+Put company-level details in a Companies table, then link contacts to that company.

 Use the same pattern for activities.
 Instead of adding five "last call" columns to the contact row, create an Activities table where each row is one email, call, meeting, note, or follow-up.